egeozgul/Smart-Motor-Driver/README.md

 # Motion Plots

+A custom web based uart plotter is used for live plotting motion parameters of the motor.
+The first plot displays the position, second plot displays the velocity, and the third plot displays the current drawn by the motor.

 ![scr](https://github.com/user-attachments/assets/ec2e79d4-fb35-4699-954e-250158fb1edc)

-First plot displays the position value.
-Second plot displays the velocy value.
-Third plot displays the current drawn by the motor.

-Check out my custom web based uart plotter below.
+Check out the link below to access to my custom web based uart plotter below.
 It can plot (almost)infinitely many live plots on browser using usb and uart interfaces. https://egeozgul.github.io/live-uart/

 ## Board Overview